 Biosocial Theory

 DBT is based on the theory that both biology and environment have significant influences on the development of the central nervous system, which regulates emotions in humans.
-It is thought that differences in the way the central nervous system functions—due to genetics, fetal development, or trauma exposure at an early age—might make it more difficult for some individuals to manage or regulate extreme emotions.3
+It is thought that differences in the way the central nervous system functions—due to genetics, fetal development, or trauma exposure at an early age—might make it more difficult for some people to manage or regulate extreme emotions.3

-Further, when a person who is biologically vulnerable lives within an environment in which they are led to believe that their emotional responses are inappropriate or wrong, and/or their emotional responses are minimized, punished or belittled, that person does not learn how to successfully manage distressing emotions.
+Further, when a person who is biologically vulnerable lives within an environment in which they are led to believe that their emotional responses are inappropriate or wrong, and/or their emotional responses are minimized, punished, or belittled, that person does not learn how to successfully manage distressing emotions.
 Instead, they will learn to shut down their expression of emotions entirely, and/or to express emotions in extreme ways(e.g., verbal attacks, angry outbursts, self-injury, etc.).

 DBT views client issues as stemming from maladaptive behaviors.2 Emotions, thoughts, sensations, and actions are considered to be components of behavior.
 DBT therapists operate from the belief that the inability to manage or regulate painful emotions is often at the core of a number of mental illnesses such as borderline personality disorder, anxiety, depression, substance use, and eating disorders, as well as suicidality.
-Thus, clients and therapists focus on identifying and replacing behaviors that are a source of distress, with more adaptive behaviors.4
+Thus, clients and therapists focus on identifying and replacing behaviors that are a source of distress with more adaptive behaviors.4

 More generally, the goals of DBT typically include enhancing awareness and use of adaptive skills or behaviors in the following areas:5,6